 What Goes with Horseradish Sauce?

-- Try mixing it into mashed potatoes, deviled eggs, or coleslaw for extra flavor.
+It's the perfect pairing for smoked salmon, pork tenderloin, baked fish, and wraps.
+You can stir it into mashed potatoes, deviled eggs, or coleslaw for extra flavor.

 For simple steak dinners, see my Easy Steak Recipes for Dinner.